Kenneth Boutte, Sr., Ph.D.

 - Will be exposed to courses and field experiences designed to equip them with the knowledge, skills and abilities necessary to help improve the health of communities and people around the globe;

-- Can anticipate learning how public health concerns such as diabetes, obesity, asthma, cancer, HIV and cardiovascular disease impact quality-of-life across the stages of life.
+- Can anticipate learning how public health concerns such as diabetes, obesity, asthma, cancer, HIV and cardiovascular disease impact quality-of-life across the stages of life;

-- Will learn how to develop, implement, and evaluate tailored health promotion and disease prevention programs designed to address major health concerns in Louisiana and beyond.
+- Will learn how to develop, implement, and evaluate tailored health promotion and disease prevention programs designed to address major health concerns in Louisiana and beyond;

-- Graduate from Xavier’s Department of Public Health Sciences will be able to enjoy entry-level careers (e.g., program directors, health education specialists, public health advisors, community health organizers, data managers) in public health and pursue graduate studies in a variety of areas in public health.
+- With their degrees will be able to enjoy entry-level careers (e.g., program directors, health education specialists, public health advisors, community health organizers, data managers) in public health and pursue graduate studies in a variety of areas in public health.